fpscloud/Identity-Authentication/README.md

 **Resource URL** - `#POST` - https://authservice.fpsinc.com/api/v2/{tenant_id}/identity/passcode

-**Description:** Create new passcode in the tenant system for customer verification.
-This API has to be integrated with customer facing application/website. eg: corporate website to gain cusomter trust to share any personal information
+**Description:** Create a new passcode in the Tenant system for customer verification.
+This API has to be integrated with customer facing application/website. eg: corporate website to gain customer trust to share any personal information

 * **Sample Input:**
 `{  "pass_key":  "23456",  "pass_phrase":  "chennai"  }`